-Imprint is the latest Charity Exclusive by AppleCheeks for The Baby Footprint, and was designed to bring awareness to Pregancy & Infant Loss.
+Imprint is our Charity Exclusive by AppleCheeks for The Baby Footprint, and was designed to bring awareness to Pregancy & Infant Loss.

 Proceeds from the sale of this diaper will go to the Royal Alex Hospital Foundation in Edmonton, Alberta, but more specifically, the Lois Hole Hospital for Women which provides two programs that are very near and dear to my heart.
 These programs, the Perinatal Bereavement Program and the Reproductive Mental Health Program, work together assisting women and families who are experiencing infertility, pregnancy and infant loss.
 They provide weekly calls of support, memory boxes, supplies for hand & foot castings, teddy bears, cuddle cots, memorial photos, hospital burials, print resources, and much needed research.
 These amazing resources are just a few of the services offered and in need of funding for.